pawelgrzybek/pawelgrzybek.com/content/posts/2021-02-22-bye-bye-disqus-i-built-my-commenting-system-using-aws-serverless-stack-and-netlify-build-hooks.md

 ![My custom commenting system built with AWS - diagram](/photos/2021-02-22-5.png)

-## Feedback
+## Feedback please

-I plan to open-source it and provide a detailed tutorial on how you can build a stack like this by yourself.
+I'm planning to open-source it and provide a detailed tutorial on how you can implement a commenting system like this on your own website.
 Before I am going to do so, I want this thing to be properly tested.
-I highly encourage you to try it out and live ma comment below.
+I highly encourage you to try it out and live me comment below.
 As always, I am open to your feedback.
-For now, stay curious and build cool stuff 👋
+For now, stay curious, build cool things and share with others 👋